DanCouper/strive_weather/README.md

 - [x] Fixture for API response to request for forecast data.
 - [ ] Model for Weather
+- [ ] Refactor service object
+    - [ ] Service object should have a single method
+    - [ ] Purpose should be to make a request to OWM API, parsing the response to match the structure expected by the model.
+    - [ ] Should make a request to a single endpoint, just to `forecast` or `weather`
+    - [ ] Should use `Proc#call`
+    - [ ] The model should be
 - [x] Ensure API responses are metric (missed this on first pass).
 - [ ] On application boot, make request to *forecast* API for each location.
 - [ ] Add cron functionality to rerun request at three hour intervals.